1922 regnal list of Ethiopia: Interregnum

 The Tower of Babel was, according to the Bible, built by humans in Shinar at a time when humanity spoke a single language.
-The tower was intended to reach the sky, but this angered God, who confounded their speech and made them unable to understand each other and caused humanity to be scattered across the world.
+The tower was intended to reach the sky, but this angered God, who confounded their speech and made them unable to understand each other, and caused humanity to be scattered across the world.
 This story serves as an origin myth to explain why so many different languages are spoken around the world.

-Some older Ethiopian regnal lists state the monarchs who reigned between the Great Flood and the fall of the Tower of Babel were pagans, idolators and worshippers of the "serpent", and thus were not worthy to be named.
+Some older Ethiopian regnal lists state that the monarchs who reigned between the Great Flood and the fall of the Tower of Babel were pagans, idolaters, and worshippers of the "serpent", and thus were not worthy of being named.